Pricing Guide 2025

 Do health insurance premiums increase every year?

-Yes, health insurance premiums typically increase annually by 3-8%, exceeding general inflation.
+Yes, health insurance premiums typically increase at renewal — often outpacing general inflation.
 Increases reflect rising healthcare costs, new medical technologies, and your increasing age.
-You'll receive notice of premium changes 30-60 days before renewal, giving you time to review options or switch providers.
+You'll receive notice of premium changes ahead of renewal, giving you time to review options or compare providers.

 Are pre-existing conditions covered by health insurance?

-Pre-existing conditions are generally excluded from new health insurance policies, or covered with premium loadings of 20-50%.
-However, once you've held continuous health insurance for 3-5 years (depending on provider), new conditions that develop are covered.
+Pre-existing conditions are commonly excluded from new health insurance policies, or covered with a premium loading.
+Once you've held continuous health insurance for the qualifying period (which varies by provider), new conditions that develop are usually covered.
 This is why joining before health issues arise is so valuable.

 Can I claim tax deductions on health insurance?